Anisotropic Fast-Marching on cartesian grids using Lattice Basis Reduction: Numerical experiments

-The performance of the FM-LBR, FM-8 and AGSI is illustrated on Figure \ref{fig2d} for the third test case.
-The MAOUM showed a poor accuracy in this test, presumably due to the huge stencils it generated, hence its results are not shown.
-The CPU time/resolution curve of the AGSI shows a stronger slope than the one pass solvers (FM-LBR, FM-8), which reflects its intrinsically larger complexity, namely $\cO(\mu(\cM) N^{1+\frac 1 d})$ instead of $\cO(N \ln N)$.
-The $L^\infty$ and $L^1$ error curves suggest that the FM-8 is not consistent in this test case, contrary to the FM-LBR and AGSI.
-The reference solution was obtained on a $4000 \times 4000$ grid, using the variant of the Fast Marching algorithm described in \cite{M12c}.
-The AGSI could not be used due to prohibitive computation times and unimpressive accuracy in this test, and the FM-LBR was rejected because using it for reference might have induced a bias in our favor.
-At the resolution $1000\times 1000$, typical in image analysis, the FM-LBR cuts the $L^\infty$ error by $80\%$ and the $L^1$ error by $75\%$ with respect to the AGSI, while reducing the CPU time from 11 minutes to 2.5 seconds.\\
+Third test case \cite{BC10}, in 2D.
+The different method's performance is illustrated on Figure \ref{fig2d}, except for the MAOUM which showed a poor accuracy, presumably due to the huge stencils it generated.
+The CPU time/resolution curve of the AGSI shows a stronger slope than for the one pass solvers, presumably reflecting its super-linear complexity $\cO(\mu(\cM) N^{\frac 3 2})$.
+The $L^\infty$ and $L^1$ error curves suggest that the FM-8 is not consistent in this test case, contrary to the FM-LBR and the AGSI.
+At the resolution $1000\times 1000$, typical in image analysis, the FM-LBR cuts the $L^\infty$ error by $80\%$ and the $L^1$ error by $75\%$ with respect to the AGSI, while reducing CPU time from 11 minutes to 2.5 seconds (!).
+As illustrated on Figure \ref{comp2d}, the better accuracy of the FM-LBR in this test case effectively translates into a better extraction of minimal paths.
+The reason for the, unrivaled, performance of the FM-LBR in this specific test case is partly elucidated in Appendix \ref{subsec:Accuracy}.\\